 In 2050, we project that:

-- Thirty-nine percent (2 million) of sporadic low earners will have earnings from non-covered work.
+- Forty percent (2 million) of sporadic low earners will have earnings from non-covered work.

-- Of all sporadic low earners, just over half (2.8 million) will be native born.
+- Of all sporadic low earners, half (2.5 million) will be native born.

 - Almost all immigrant sporadic low earners will arrive in the U.S. before age 50.